What Type Of Adaptation Is Camouflage

 Advanced Camouflage Techniques

 Scientists are discovering that some animals employ camouflage techniques that go beyond simple color matching.
-For example, some cephalopods, like cuttlefish, can change the texture of their skin to match the texture of their surroundings.
+But for example, some cephalopods, like cuttlefish, can change the texture of their skin to match the texture of their surroundings.
 They achieve this by using specialized skin cells called papillae, which can be extended or retracted to create a three-dimensional texture.

 Another fascinating development is the discovery of camouflage strategies that exploit the visual systems of specific predators.
 Some insects, for example, have evolved patterns that mimic the eyes of larger animals, deterring predators that rely on vision to hunt.